 Take for example Cebu City.
 Although Metro Manila has been the goto hub for businesses, Metro Cebu is quickly catching up, especially with the fact that they do have prestigious colleges and universities in that area.
 Businesses could easily justify setting up satellite offices there due to the proven availability of local talent.

 Another area outside Metro Manila where businesses do have a decent presence is Laguna, where a lot of industrial complexes are...
-There's a nearby prestigious university too which does validate the assumption that there are intelligent individuals in that area.
+There's a nearby prestigious university too which does validate the assumption that there are highly skilled individuals in that area.

 If their employee is wasting 2 hours to work, and another 2 hours to go back home, that extra 4 hours could've translated to a new feature or a bug fix.